 Programmatic Relevance.
 All NRI-2.0 proposals must be responsive to the vision of the program.
-Specifically, proposals must explicitly address the goal of achieving ubiquitous collaborative robots in terms of collaboration, interaction, scalability, lowering barriers to entry, and/or societal impact.
+Specifically, proposals must explicitly address the goal of achieving ubiquitous collaborative robots in terms of scalability, customizability, lowering barriers to entry, and/or societal impact.

 Integration and Evaluation (for Integrative projects only).
 Integrative projects focus on research involving complete robotic systems, and are typically collaborative and multi-disciplinary.
 Thus, Integrative projects will also be reviewed on the basis of (1) the innovation in the integration of the system; and (2) the evaluation plan for the robotic system in its intended (preferably real-world) setting.
+An important criterion for review of the evaluation plan will be its adherence to the scientific methodology, including statement of formal hypotheses, controlled experiments, evaluation metrics, and statistical analyses of results.

 Subsequent to the uniform review process, a process of selection by the supporting agencies will be conducted.
-When considering their funding choices appropriate to the interests and goals described in the solicitation, each agency may apply and prioritize the additional review criteria below to highlight the specific objectives of their programs and activities, although all of the following are considered by each of the supporting agencies, when applicable.
+When considering their funding choices appropriate to the interests and goals described in the solicitation, each agency may apply and prioritize the additional review criteria below to highlight the specific objectives of their programs and activities.